htrc/HTRC-WorksetToolkit/README.md

 2. After installing Anaconda, open a new terminal and type `pip install htrc` to install the SDK.

+## Testing

+Run the unit tests with the command: `python setup.py test`

 ## Documentation
 For usage instructions and documentation see [https://htrc.github.io/HTRC-WorksetToolkit/]